nat6781/nat6781/about.md

   </div>
 </div>

-I graduated from the **University of Nottingham** in December 2025, achieving a Master’s degree in Cyberphysical Systems with Distinction.
-After completing my bachelor’s in Computer Science at the **University of Warwick**, I decided to specialise my master’s degree to be more research focused and found a new interest in sociology and interaction design.
+I graduated from the **University of Nottingham** in December 2025, achieving a Master’s degree in Cyber-physical Systems with Distinction.
+After completing my bachelor’s in Computer Science at the **University of Warwick**, I decided to specialise my master’s degree to be more research focused and found a new interest in sociology and interaction design and how this impacts sensing systems.

  <!--